Saturday Night Live: 2000s

 The 2000–2001 season was notable for its well-received spoofing of that year's presidential campaign between Al Gore and George W. Bush.
 The show's New York City cast and crew were highly affected by the September 11 attacks in 2001, and returned on September 29 with an acclaimed appearance by Rudy Giuliani.
 Political humor was reduced for the following seasons.

-The show switched to high-definition broadcasting for the 2005–2006 season.
 Before the start of the 2006–2007 season, the show suffered budget cuts that led to a smaller cast.
 The following season was also cut short by the 2007–2008 Writers Guild of America strike, which led to several cancelled episodes.

 Lorne Michaels and some of the SNL cast at the 68th Annual Peabody Awards for Political Satire in 2008.
 From left to right: Fred Armisen, Amy Poehler, Michaels, Seth Meyers, and Jason Sudeikis.

 Tina Fey, who was a cast member and head writer from 1997 to 2006, later returned to the show during the 2008 presidential election for several critically acclaimed guest appearances as vice presidential candidate Sarah Palin.
 Writer Robert Smigel later said it was the show's "biggest moment since the 70s", and Michaels observed that it made Fey a "huge star" and that "you could see perception changing completely".
 Armisen played Barack Obama from 2008 to 2012, following which cast member Jay Pharoah assumed the impression.

 The show began to rely more on pre-recorded material and videos more than it ever had before during this period, to the extent that some commentators said it had sometimes outshined live material on the show.
 Taped material significantly increased in the mid-2000s with SNL Digital Shorts by The Lonely Island, and continued into the following years with videos by Good Neighbor and Please Don't Destroy.